Philippe Wenker is a “top name on the finance side” with an exceptional understanding of regulatory matters involved in aviation law.

-Philippe G Wenker is partner and co-head of Blum&Grob’s aviation team, which advises a substantial number of airlines, business jet operators and other suppliers to the industry, such as maintenance and aircraft interior completion facilities, on a wide variety of contractual, commercial, corporate, tax and contentious matters.
-His particular focus lies on aircraft financings where he has advised banks, lessors, airlines and business jet owners and operators in many multinational aircraft financing transactions.
+Philippe Wenker is partner and co-head of Blum&Grob’s aviation team which advises a substantial number of airlines, business jet operators and other suppliers to the industry, such as maintenance and aircraft interior completion facilities, on a wide variety of contractual, commercial, corporate, tax and contentious matters.
+His particular focus lies on aircraft financings where he advises banks, lessors, airlines and business jet owners and operators on a large number of multinational aircraft financing transactions.

-What has been your proudest achievement to date?
+What has been your most interesting case to date and why?

 Well, quite a number of cases, some even funny and some really challenging, but all interesting.
 Aviation regularly involves multiple jurisdictions and time zones and you need to have a sound general understanding of how and why things work differently in other jurisdictions and cultures.
 You need to have the ability to safeguard that all the pieces of the puzzle fall into their places at a specific point in time.
 To facilitate “many happy landings” is the most interesting aspect.

 What advice would you give to someone starting out in aviation law?

 In short, think out of the box, understand the industry and do it with passion.